Device Configuration provides administrators and technicians with powerful management tools, but what exactly is it? This blog details the basics.

 To add a multiline command, tick the Multiline Command check box to activate the multiline command entry box.

 Type or paste the command text into the entry box.
-You must ensure that the last line is a period (full stop).
+You must ensure that the last line is a period (full stop), followed by another new (blank) line.

 Step 3

-Once all the required commands have been added to the module, you can return to the Settings tab to ‘Enable’ the module ready for use in a template.
+Once all the required commands have been added to the module, you can return to the Settings tab to enable the module so it is ready for use in a template.

 You must click save to save the commands and settings to the module.

-Alternatively, you can click save to store the module and return directly to the Template Modules page.
-Note that if you do this, the module will be created but be in a disabled state until the ‘Enable’ switch is set.
+Alternatively, you can click ‘save’ to store the module and return directly to the Template Modules page.
+Please note that if you do this, the module will be created but disabled until the ‘Enable’ switch is set.

-If you are unable to access this internet resource, PDF versions of the guide can be downloaded from here.
+If you are unable to access this internet resource, you can download PDF versions of the guide here.

 Device Templates